Bernard De Hoog Biography | Oil Painting Reproductions

 11-19-1867 Amsterdam, NED – 12-17-1943 The Hague, NEDBack to Artist IndexView Artists Paintings

-Bernard de Hoog showed talent as a schoolboy, but his request to study art was refused.
-He spent three years working in an office and the merchant who found sketches and drawings instead of figures in the ledgers gave him a commission to make a portrait of his wife.
-With the merchant's encouragement, Bernard de Hoog was sent to a drawing master and afterwards to a drawing academy.
+Bernard de Hoog showed artistic ability as a schoolboy, but his parents refused his request to go to art school.
+While going to school he also worked for three years part-time in an office and the owner of the shop found drawings instead of figures in the ledgers.
+He gave asked him to make a portrait of his wife and this was his first serious drawing.
+With the bosses support, Bernard de Hoog was sent to a drawing teacher for further study and afterward to a drawing academy.

-The last few years as a student were made easier by his success in gaining the subsidy from the Dutch Queen, which he held for two years.
-He worked for some time under one of the greatest Dutch animal painters, Jan van Essen, and copied many of the old masters, such as Pieter de Hooch and Frans Hals.
+The last years as a student were made easier as he managed to get gaining a subsidy for two years from the Dutch government.
+So his wish to go to art school which his parents had denied, was finally realized, and he studied under one of the greatest Dutch animal painters, Jan van Essen, he also went to the museums to paint reproductions of many of the Dutch old masters, such as Pieter de Hooch and Frans Hals.

-Bernard de Hoog followed the Hague School, primarily a movement of realism, a reaction against the previous mood of romanticism.
-He painted many small pictures of the life of the country people, of the homes of the peasants, with the light shining through the ancient windows.
+Bernard de Hoog followed the Hague School, a movement of Dutch Realism, a response against the previous mood of Romanticism.
+He painted many little paintings of the life of the country people, of the interior homes of the peasants, with the light shining through the windows.

-On the Continent his pictures attracted much attention, and he was well received in the Netherlands, where his popular scenes were exhibited and sold at many provincial and National galleries.
-His paintings were also readily exported around the world, especially to the US, Canada, and England.
+In Europe, his oil paintings attracted much attention, and he was well received in the Netherlands, where his popular scenes were exhibited and sold in galleries.
+His paintings were also known around the world, especially in the US, Canada, and England.

 Art Movement: Realism